Nothing, and So Be It: Content

 The book in diary format is the story of one year of the author's life as a war correspondent for L'Europeo in Saigon, Vietnam, between 1967 and 1968 with the photographer Gianfranco Moroldo.
 This book was created as reflection on her little sister's question, "What is life?".
 Fallaci based the book on interviews with some protagonists of the war, soldiers of the National Liberation Front, and soldiers of the United States Army soldiers; reports of two diaries of two North Vietnamese soldiers, one unknown and the other Le Vanh Minh, both dead.
 The book begins with the testimony of some American soldiers who participated in the Mỹ Lai massacre and the testimony of some of the survivors.

 Awards

 In 1970, Fallaci was awarded the Bancarella Prize for Niente e così sia.

 Translation

-On 1 January 1972, the book was translated into English and published by Michael Joseph under the name Nothing and amen, and by Doubleday under the name Nothing, and So Be It.
+In 1972, the book was translated into English and published by Michael Joseph under the name Nothing and amen, and by Doubleday under the name Nothing, and So Be It.

 The book was translated into Persian by Lili Golestan and published by Amir Kabir Publishers.